CWHP Home | Alphabetical Index | Topical Index

 Politician (First woman elected to Cambridge City Council)

-(born in NH, in 1821).
+New Hampshire in 1821).
 John S. Lee was Principal of the Preparatory Department

 at St. Lawrence University in Canton, which helped to prepare students for the